Establishing / Cycling A New Aquarium

 Navigating The Nitrogen Cycle

-Thankfully there are test kits available to test for ammonia, nitrite and nitrate.
+Thankfully there are test kits available to test for ammonia, nitrite, and nitrate.
 Testing for them regularly in the beginnings of your aquarium will give you a good idea where you are in the establishment of the aquarium’s ‘cycle’.
 You will see some ammonia first, then nitrite will rise as ammonia falls. then nitrate will start to build-up as nitrite falls.
-You ultimately want to have both ammonia and nitrate and pretty close to 0.0ppm.
+You ultimately want to have both ammonia and nitrite pretty close to 0.0ppm.
 Nitrates will normally be a little bit higher.
 Up to about 2oppm is alright.
-Lower is better though.
+However, lower is better.
+Under 5 is ideal.

-Yes, we know you’re keen to get going with your new jellyfish aquarium, but the nitrogen cycle can be managed quite easily in the beginning by starting out slow a more successful aquarium and a happier aquarist (that’s you).
-In a small aquarium, such as CUBIC’s Orbit or Jellyfish Art’s Desktop Tank we’d recommend starting with a single, small jellyfish and feed it sparingly when first starting up.
+Yes, we know you’re keen to get going with your new jellyfish aquarium.
+However, having patience and starting out slowly, you will have an easier time managing the establishment of the nitrogen cycle in your new aquarium.
+In a small aquarium, we’d recommend starting out with one or two small jellyfish (you can add more later) and feed it sparingly for a couple weeks, while first starting up.
 If you over feed or add too many jellies at the beginning, you will almost inevitably end up dealing with a toxic ammonia level spike and unhealthy jellyfish or worse. 🙁

-Utilizing additives like SeaChem’s Pristine and Stability will help with the cycle but can’t do it all, immediately and a lot of people would like to think.
+Utilizing additives like SeaChem’s Pristine and Stability will help with the cycle but they can’t do it all, immediately as a lot of people would like to think.
 They simply help.

 - Start a new aquarium slowly.